What are 4 Goals in Hockey Called?

 They play a crucial role in maintaining discipline and ensuring the integrity of the game.
 Penalty goals can significantly impact the outcome of a match, often swinging momentum in favor of the team awarded the goal.
 With their own set of rules and regulations, penalty goals add another dimension to the overall strategy and gameplay of hockey.

-See also What is a Hockey Game Called?
+See also Why Tape a Hockey Stick?

 They offer an exciting twist to the sport, keeping fans and players on their toes throughout the game.

-[FAQs] Frequently Asked Questions Of What Are 4 Goals In Hockey Called
+Frequently Asked Questions Of What Are 4 Goals In Hockey Called

 What Are The Four Goals In Hockey?